tfiers/sharp/README.md

 ~/sharp-run$  python -m sharp --local-scheduler
 ```
 This will run the tasks specified in the `get_tasks` method of your
-`SharpConfig` instance (typically generating figures), together with the
+`config` object (these tasks typically generate figures), together with
-tasks on which they depend (typically processing raw data, training
+the tasks on which they depend (typically processing raw data, training neural
-neural networks, calculating evaluation metrics, ...).
+networks, calculating evaluation metrics, ...).

 Task dependency resolution and scheduling is outsourced to the
 [Luigi](https://luigi.readthedocs.io) Python package.